LSE-MY457/lse-my457.github.io/index.md

 If you are particularly interested in the course material, there will be additional readings set from the following textbooks (as well as a few articles):

 * **CMRI**: Pearl, _Causality: Models Reasoning and Inference (2nd Ed)_, 2009, Cambridge University Press.
-* **CISAP**: Pearl, Glymour, and Jewell, _Causal Inference in Statistics: A Primer_, 2016, Wiley. (a modern and more gentle introduction to CMRI -- generally if there are suggested readings from both books, you should choose either, not both.)
+* **CISAP**: Pearl, Glymour, and Jewell, _Causal Inference in Statistics: A Primer_, 2016, Wiley.
 * **CIWI**: Hernan and Robins, _Causal Inference: What If_, 2020, Routledge.

+Note: if you are particularly interested in graphical models and their application to causal inference, it is strongly recommended that you do all the readings from either CMRI or CISAP.
+CMRI is extremely technical and dense, while CISAP is a gentler (though not that gentle) introduction to some of the basics introduced in CMRI.
+If there are suggested readings from both books, you should choose either, not both.

 ### Formative problem sets